The Best Coffee Mugs of 2019

 While the Contigo West Loop travel mug reviewed earlier is a great fit for those who do a lot of driving, commuting or walking in urban settings, the Yeti Tumbler is the mug of choice for those who need a more heavy-duty vessel.

-THE VERDICT: What's The Best Coffee Mug To Keep Coffee Hot?
+THE VERDICT: What's The Best Coffee Mug?

-It’s difficult not to appreciate its innovative Autoseal lid design, which makes it the best travel mug on the market.
+While all of these mugs are great, one stood out as having the most unique and well thought-out qualities: Contigo West Loop.
+It combines good design with practicality, helping you enjoy the best coffee wherever you are.
+It’s difficult not to appreciate its innovative Autoseal lid design, which makes it the best travel mug on the market, and a great all rounder.
 The Yeti Tumbler is a good competitor, but loses points for not being spill-free.

+However, someone who prefers to drink coffee in the comfort of their own home might prefer something else.
 For the homebodies, the expertly constructed CoastLine glass mug might give your daily brew an extra touch of sophistication.

 Considering things like material and design is important to get a mug that matches the quality of your coffee.